Norman Sylla

 Norman Sylla (born 27 September 1982) is a Guinean retired football striker.

 Career

 Club career

-Prior to playing for the Belgian sides KSK Ronse and FCV Dender, Sylla played for the English side Banbury United and a host of other English non-league teams, including legendary status at his one season at Redditch United where he scored 22 goals.
+Prior to playing for the Belgian sides Ronse and Dender, Sylla played for the English side Banbury United and a host of other English non-league teams, including legendary status at his one season at Redditch United where he scored 22 goals.
 He had agreed a contract to come back for the following season, but didn't return from holiday and never came back to play for Redditch United again.
-He has been capped 31 for his country.
+He has been capped 31 times for his country.

 Personal life

 Sylla is the brother-in-law of Olivier Dacourt.